From Personas to Talks: Revisiting the Impact of Personas on LLM-Synthesized Emotional Support Conversations: Conclusion

 \section{Conclusion}

-This analytical study highlights the significant potential of incorporating personas into LLM-generated emotional support dialogues to enhance their effectiveness and human-likeness.
-Our findings confirm that LLMs can infer stable straits from personas and maintain key persona characteristics while revealing shifts in traits such as emotionality and extraversion, which affect dialogue.
-The integration of personas not only improves the empathetic quality of responses but also influences the distribution of emotional support strategies, ensuring dialogues are more personalized and contextually appropriate.
+This analytical study highlights the potential of incorporating personas into LLM-generated emotional support dialogues to enhance effectiveness and human-likeness.
+Our findings confirm that LLMs can infer stable traits from personas and maintain key persona characteristics while revealing shifts in emotionality and extraversion traits that affect dialogue.
+Personas not only improve the empathetic quality of responses but also influence the distribution of emotional support strategies, ensuring dialogues are more personalized and contextually appropriate.
 We encourage future researchers to build on our findings to develop more adaptive, effective, and robust ESC chatbots.